vekar/Abstraktion/source/info.md

 {% endcontentfor %}

-# "Hunter of the Great North"
+# "Hunter of the Great&nbsp;North"

 I'm a 24 year old Bristolian, currently hailing from the small North West town of Macclesfield.
 I'm a father of two boisterous and brilliant daughters, long-term fianc&eacute;e and compulsive nail-biter.
 Perhaps the three are related?